icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 The Selected Bibliography includes ADS-4, even though it is not a NACA or NASA publication.

-ADS-4 was the predominant design reference for decades.
-The DOT/FAA “Aircraft Icing Handbook” [^6] was published in 1991, and re-used large portions of ADS-4.

-I have used many of the methods from ADS-4.
-While nomographs and 1D analysis may seem simplistic, they yield reliable results.
-I have also used 3D analysis tools.
-Frankly, if the 3D results do not agree with 1D analysis by, say, +/20 % I would re-check what I did in the 3D analysis.

 “Ice, Frost, and Rain Protection” part of the SAE Applied Thermodynamics Manual [^7], was first published in 1969.
 It covers many of the same topics as ADS-4.
 The current version is listed as "stabilized" by the SAE,